Our Vision and Mission

 • Volunteering: People who would like to support the Award on a voluntary basis can apply to us.

-• Association member: As an active Award Leader, you can join the association and help influence our strategic direction at our member meetings and have a direct impact on educational equality in Germany.
+• Association member: You can join the association and help influence our strategic direction at our member meetings and have a direct impact on educational equality in Germany.

 • Active: Award participants also have a direct path to our decision-making table – via the Youth Ambassador Program.